AnanthaKannan/Learning/HLD/RATE_LIMITER.md

 * In Distributed Caches (e.g., Redis used to track counters globally)

 ![alt text](image-12.png)

+## 1. Token Bucket algorithm
+* Tokens are added at a rate (e.g., 1 per second)
+* Each request consumes a token; if no token, reject
+* ✅ Allows bursts, but maintains average rate

 ## 2. Leak Bucket algorithm
 * Requests go into a "bucket" and leak at a fixed rate